 McLean, VA 22102

-- Execution in Counterparts; Electronic, Facsmile, or Email Signature.
+28. Execution in Counterparts; Electronic, Facsimile, or Email Signature.
 An Agreement may be executed in counterparts, all of which taken together constitute one and the same Agreement.
 An Agreement may be executed by electronic, facsimile, or email signature and any such signature will be deemed an original.

-- Further Assurances.
-Client shall cooperate fully and execute any and all supplementary documents and to take all additional actions that may be necessary or appropriate to give full force and effect to the terms and intent of the General Terms or an Agreement.
+31. Further Assurances.
+Client shall cooperate fully and execute any and all supplementary documents and to take all additional actions that may be necessary or appropriate to give full force and effect to the terms and intent of the General Terms or Agreement(s).